near/wallet-selector/packages/nearfi/README.md

-# @near-wallet-selector/sender
+# @near-wallet-selector/nearfi

-This is the [Sender](https://chrome.google.com/webstore/detail/sender-wallet/epapihdplajcdnnkdeiahlgigofloibg) package for NEAR Wallet Selector.
+This is the [NearFi wallet](https://nearfi.finance) package for NEAR Wallet Selector.

 ## Installation and Usage